jina-ai/jina/docs/concepts/executor/hot-reload.md

 'I am coming from a new version of MyExecutor'
 ```

-Reloading will also be applied in case the Executor's YAML configuration file is changed.
-In this case, the Executor
+Reloading is also applied when the Executor's YAML configuration file is changed.
+In this case, the Executor deployment restarts.
-deployment restarts.

-To see how this works, let's define an Executor configuration in `executor.yml`.
+To see how this works, let's define an Executor configuration in `executor.yml`:
 ```yaml
 jtype: MyExecutorBeforeReload
 ```